lkirch/ml-zoomcamp/midterm/README.md

 ## How to Run the Project

 * The notebook.ipynb has the data preparation, exploratory analysis and model selection process.
-Run as you would a normal jupyter notebook.
+Run as you would a normal jupyter notebook. _Note: The last part of the notebook will export the model as pickel file.
+You can skip this if you prefer to run the train.py script instead._
+* Start up your pipenv shell
-* The notebook was exported to a script called train_export_model.py
+* The notebook was exported to a script called train.py
+   * python3 train.py - runs and creates the rf_model.bin pickle file
-* A standalone script to test the model without a web service:  python3 test_quitting.py
+* For testing, a standalone script called test_quitting.py will test the model without a web service:
+   * python3 test_quitting.py
-* To run the script with a webservice: python3 test_quitting_localhost.py
+* To test the model with the flask/gunicorn webservice:
+   * python3 predict.py and while predict.py is running, you can run the notebook will_this_employee_quit.ipynb
+   * pipenv run gunicorn --bind 0.0.0.0:9696 predict:app (in one terminal window)
+   * python3 predict_test.py (in another terminal window)
+   * CTRL+C or CRTL+D to quit (_there might be a more graceful way, please let me know if you know_)
+* To build the docker image